invoiceninja/invoiceninja/README.md

 `public function doThat() ?:string`

 To improve chances of PRs being merged please include teststo ensure your code works well and integrates with the rest of the project.

+# Documentation

+API documentation is hosted using Swagger and can be found [HERE](https://app.swaggerhub.com/apis-docs/InvoiceNinja/InvoiceNinjaV2/1.0.3)